uzagoranski/databox-challenge/PLAYBOOK.md

   - `shared` - Everything that doesn't belong anywhere else - shared components such as utility functions, shared interfaces/enums, helper functions and seeders
     - `enums` - All enums that are used cross-module and don't belong into only one scope (i.e. libs)
     - `interfaces` - All interfaces that are used cross-module and don't belong into only one scope (i.e. libs)
-    - `utils` - Utility functions, such as execution helpers and seeders that make the initialisation of the project as smooth as possible
+    - `utils` - Utility functions, such as execution/batching helpers and seeders that make the initialisation of the project as smooth as possible
   - `vendors` - 3rd party hub of integration services to make them completely decoupled and detached from business logic and internally used components.
 That module is split into different vendors and each one of them serves as an integration service to its API.
     - `databox` - Main Databox API integration service, allowing us to update data via Databox Push API
     - `data-sources` - A common hub for all service providers we're fetching data from.
 Unlike `databox`, this is where data is collected from while the former is where data is pushed to.